 SOSC 6305.
 The History of Time.
-The passing of time is a universal human experience, but the control, measure and politics of time differ among cultures.
+(HUM) The passing of time is a universal human experience, but the control, measure and politics of time differ among cultures.
 This reading seminar addresses changing perceptions of time from the rise of astronomy and astrology in the ancient Near East to Medieval and Renaissance ideas of time and the development of clocks and other modern ideas and scientific theories.
 The course concludes with an examination of the social and political consciousness of and control over time in American society.
 Readings incorporate the works of historians, archaeologists, scientists, novelists and poets, from the classical Greeks to H.G.
 Wells.

 SOSC 6307.
 History of Consumer Culture in the United States.
-This course considers the business, cultural and political history of the rise of consumer culture in the United States. between the colonial period and the present.
-It focuses on the development of institutions including advertising, desire and luxury, and "charging it."
+(CMT) (HUM) (AMS) This course considers the business, cultural and political history of the rise of consumer culture in the United States between the Colonial period and the present.
+It focuses on the development of institutions that promote advertising, desire and luxury.

 SOSC 6309.
 The Struggle for Human Rights: America's Dilemma.
-The course examines certain violations of human rights within their historical context.
-Attention also is given to the evolution of both civil and human rights as entities within global political thought and practice.
+(HUM) (HRJ) (GEN) (AMS) The course examines certain violations of human rights within their historical context.
+Attention is also given to the evolution of civil and human rights as entities within global political thought and practice.
 Students learn to recognize the use of propaganda to justify or deny violations of human rights, from torture to terrorism and from slavery to genocide.

 SOSC 6310.
 Dignitas and Decadence: The Society and Culture of Imperial Rome.
-This course examines the main currents and ideas of Roman imperial society from the establishment of monarchical rule by the first emperor, Augustus, to the fall of the empire in the fifth century A.D.
-Students examine the profound social changes experienced by Roman society as a result of its military expansion, the incorporation of new peoples, developments in polytheistic and monotheistic religion, the spread of Stoic philosophy and changes in the definition of Romanitas and Roman citizenship, including developments in gender- and class-based rights.
+(GLO)(HUM) (ACT) This course examines the main currents and ideas of Roman imperial society from the establishment of monarchical rule by the first emperor, Augustus, to the fall of the empire in the fifth century A.D.
+Students examine the profound social changes experienced by Roman society as a result of its military expansion; the incorporation of new peoples; developments in polytheistic and monotheistic religion; the spread of Stoic philosophy; and changes in the definition of Romanitas and Roman citizenship, including developments in gender- and class-based rights.

 SOSC 6311.
 Seminar in Dallas History.
-Some people have asserted that Dallas is a place devoid of an interesting or even significant past.
+(HUM) (HRJ) (AMS) Some people have asserted that Dallas is a place devoid of an interesting or even significant past.
 This course is based on the opposite view, a conviction that important and fascinating events have occurred in Dallas and that an understanding of how one of the nation's largest cities came about is worthy of anyone's careful attention.

 SOSC 6312.
 Julius Caesar and the Fall of the Roman Republic.
-The course considers important historiographical questions concerning the fall of the Roman Republic and the rise of the monarchical Roman Empire as a direct consequence of the life and death of Julius Caesar.
+(HUM) The course considers important historiographical questions concerning the fall of the Roman Republic and the rise of the monarchical Roman Empire as a direct consequence of the life and death of Julius Caesar.

 SOSC 6313.
-Iroquois Indians in History and Culture.
-Students study the history and culture of the Iroquois nations from pre-European contact to Colonial and Revolutionary America to the present.
+Native Americans and the Young American Republic.
+(HUM) (AMS) (HRJ) Students study the history and culture of the Iroquois nations, from pre-European contact to Colonial and Revolutionary America, to the present.

 SOSC 6314.
 Living Through the American Revolution.
-This course explores the social history of the American Revolution and what the revolution meant for the many different people who experienced it.
-Focusing on one stage in the historical process of becoming American, the course shows how these people took part in a set of large-scale transforming events that changed both the course of history and the people themselves.
+(HUM) (HRJ) (AMS) This course explores the social history of the American Revolution and what the revolution meant for the many different people who experienced it.
+Focusing on one stage in the historical process of becoming American, the course shows how these people took part in a set of large-scale transforming events that changed both the course of history and themselves.